Holden Commodore: VB (1978–1980)

 Introduced in October 1978, the VB Commodore development covered a period with the effects of the 1973 oil crisis still being felt.
 Hence, when Holden decided to replace the successful full-size HZ Kingswood with a new model line, they wanted the new car to be smaller and more fuel efficient.
 Originally, Holden looked at developing a new WA Kingswood, but that project was abandoned.
-With no replacement in development, Holden looked to Opel to provide the foundations of the VB, basing it loosely on the four-cylinder Rekord E bodyshell, with the front grafted on from the Opel Senator A, both constructed using GM's V-body platform.
+With no replacement in development, Holden looked to Opel to provide the design foundations of the VB, basing it on the four-cylinder Rekord E body shell, with the front grafted on from the Opel Senator A, both constructed using GM's V-body platform.
 This change was necessitated to accommodate the larger Holden six- and eight-cylinder engines.
 Holden also adopted the name "Commodore" from Opel, which had been using the name since 1967.
 Opel went on to use Holden's Rekord-Senator hybrid as a foundation for its new generation Commodore C, slotting in between the two donor models.